outde-xyz/website/README.md

 - [x] set up email for submissions (hosted by Zoho)
 - [ ] fix summary breaking math; should always end immediately after first paragraph
-- [ ] maybe switch commenting system to `staticman`?
+- [x] ~~maybe switch commenting system to `staticman`?~~ We're now using [talkyard](https://www.talkyard.io/)
 - [x] expand pandoc reader to handle Pelican's `{filename}`-hooks
-- [ ] adapt filter for pandoc to automatically include tikz and forest code as svgs
+- [ ] adapt filter for pandoc to automatically include tikz and forest code as svgs; this will be tricky because Netlify has no official Latex support
 - [ ] design pandoc filter for converting glossed examples to HTML tables
 - [ ] Categories should not be treated as tags
 - [ ] automatically convert posts to PDF and embed download link